nogibjj/DukeIDS_DE_ds655/README.md

   * `iris_dataset` - this is a copy of the iris dataset, in case the link is not accessible (Original link - https://raw.githubusercontent.com/Opensourcefordatascience/Data-sets/master/Iris_Data.csv)

-  * `plot image.png` - this is the chart plotted using the `pandas_plot.py` script from the Codes folder - this gets automatically saved here every time the code is run
+  * `PlotImage.png` - this is the chart plotted using the `pandas_plot.py` script from the Codes folder - this gets automatically saved here every time the code is run, along with the timestamp

     ![Plot Image Output](https://github.com/nogibjj/DukeIDS706_ds655_Week02/blob/main/Resources/PlotImage.png?raw=true)

-  * `Summary.md` - This is a markdown file containing the Summary Statistics created using the describe() function in Pandas
+  * `Summary.md` - This is a markdown file containing the Summary Statistics created using the describe() function in Pandas.
+This file also contains a timestamp for when it was created, and the image that was generated in the code (PlotImage.png)

     ![Summary Screenshot](https://github.com/nogibjj/DukeIDS706_ds655_Week02/blob/main/Resources/Week2_SummaryMarkdown.png?raw=true)

+  *_The PlotImage.png file and the Summary.md file are auto-created every time a workflow is run, using the YML File defined in CI Automation
   * This folder also contains all the images used in the README

 ## 5. CI/CD Automation Files